Collaboration & Workflows

 • Select the model of the new content item to be created (required)

-• Set the status (required)
+• Set the Workflow stage (required)

 • Link (optional, only visible when the original content item contains a content reference)